acterglobal/a3/.changes/1918-chat-fixes.md

 - Fix inviting all space members to chat room, fixes #1895
 - Do not render link previews for room and user mentions, fixes #1604
-- Fix chat input Capitlization, fixes #1902
+- Fix chat input Capitalization, fixes #1902
+- Fix support for proper user mentions and room links, fixes #1829